padawin/RogueCard/README.md

 Nonetheless, if you own no GCW-Zero (or other opendingux console), you can test it on the computer.
 The mappings are described below.

+### Requirements

+The following libraries are needed:

+- SDL2
+- SDL2_image
+- SDL2_ttf

+### Usage

+Compile the game with:

+    make

+Then, run it with:

+    ./bin/card-rogue

 ### Key mappings

 - Pick a card/Action: **RETURN**